microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/QuickStart.md

-# Convert a model with AI Toolkit for VS Code (Preview)
+# Convert a Model with AI Toolkit for VS Code (Preview)

 In this article :
 - [Overview](#overview)